 As a small water-user, our wastewater discharge is limited and the jurisdictions in which we operate employ a range of permits and authorizations and their associated requirements to govern wastewater.
 In our industrial operations we use various methods including water sampling, oil-water separators and settling ponds to ensure site runoff does not lead to contamination of neighboring water sources.

 Recycling and Use of Recycled Materials

-Our Vancouver head office partakes in a comprehensive recycling program including composting and e-waste that has diverted 82% of office building waste from landfills.
-Our other offices and operations have recycling programs for different materials from paper and cardboard to scrap metal and used oil.
+Our Burnaby, BC, head office is in a BOMA BEST Certified Gold building and partakes in a comprehensive recycling program including organics, batteries and e-waste.
+Our other offices and operations have recycling programs for various materials from paper and cardboard to scrap metal and used oil.

-With the exception of two remanufacturing operations, Interfor is a primary manufacturer and therefore the use of recycled wood or fiber is not applicable to our operations.
-Our Cedarprime and Perry facilities remanufacture lumber produced by primary sawmilling operations, creating value-added products.
+With the exception of our Cedarprime operation, Interfor is a primary manufacturer and therefore the use of recycled wood or fiber is not applicable to our operations.
+Our Cedarprime facility remanufactures lumber produced by our primary sawmilling operations, creating value-added products.